Phelps A-Z: Model 7

 In addition to providing adequate information ahead of time, organizing relevant introduction and training sessions and creating opportunities for appreciation and recognition, there are three more best practices that community non-profits should consider for their respective volunteer strategies.

 Building rapport with both potential and repeat volunteers can be essential for their continued participation, as well as your general planning.
 Outlining how often you expect to meet with volunteers should be included in your volunteer handbook.

 Following up with volunteers regularly about their availability will also help your organization with planning for a variety of activities.
 Attendance tracking can likewise assist with preparation for future event planning and required recruitment efforts.
 Remember: any repeated participation at all is worth celebrating, regardless of the frequency.

 Volunteers regularly act as boots-on-the-ground for your organization, making their feedback as valuable as their service.
 Be sure to create plenty of opportunities to gather their comments and observations!
 Conversely, offering feedback for volunteers can boost their effectiveness as well as the likelihood of retention.

 Take advantage of our experience

 Phelps Helps has learned an incredible amount about effectively serving its community through volunteer service over the years, and is committed to sharing its experience with similar non-profits.
-Download our Phelps A to Z Monograph for more best practices for volunteer management, communications, fundraising activities and other key activities.
+Download our Phelps A to Z Handbook for more best practices for volunteer management, communications, fundraising activities and other key activities.